What international destinations are reopening to tourists?

 “If you are booking it, it is clear that by nature you risk knowing where the direction of this virus is going and therefore where the travel advice is in the future.”

-“We are still awaiting further clarity from the government on when the hotel can reopen, but we have been working behind the scenes to adapt our operations to ensure additional security for both our staff and guests when we do,” said a Surrey spokesperson.
-Hotel told CNN Travel earlier this month.
+“Todavía estamos esperando una mayor claridad del gobierno sobre cuándo puede reabrir el hotel, pero hemos estado trabajando detrás de escena para adaptar nuestras operaciones para garantizar una seguridad adicional tanto para nuestro personal como para los huéspedes cuando lo hagamos”, dijo un portavoz de Surrey. hotel le dijo a CNN Travel a principios de este mes.

-“All visitors and staff must present a temperature control upon arrival and will be asked to disinfect their hands upon entering all buildings on the estate.
+“Todos los visitantes y el personal deberán presentar un control de temperatura a la llegada y se les pedirá que desinfecten sus manos al ingresar a todos los edificios de la finca.

-CNN’s Kocha Olarn, Karla Cripps, Shivani Vora, and Elinda Labropoulou also contributed to this article.
+Kocha Olarn, Karla Cripps, Shivani Vora y Elinda Labropoulou de CNN también contribuyeron a este artículo.